google/gke-policy-automation/README.md

 * To use credentials from service account key file pass `--creds` parameter with a path to the file.

 The minimum required IAM role is `roles/container.clusterViewer` on a cluster projects.
-Additional roles may be needed, depending on configured [outputs](./docs/user-guide.md#outputs).
+Additional roles may be needed, depending on configured outputs
+\- check [authentication section](./docs/user-guide.md#authentication) in the user guide.

 ### Serverless execution